netxms/netxms-doc/admin/server-management.rst

 File netxmsd.conf is a configuration file for |product_name| server.
 It contains information necessary for establishing database connection, and some optional server parameters.
-Default location for this file is :file:`/etc/netxmsd.conf` on UNIX systems and :file:`InstalationPath\etc\netxmsd.conf on Windows`.
+Default location for this file is :file:`/etc/netxmsd.conf` on UNIX systems and :file:`InstalationPath\etc\netxmsd.conf` on Windows.

 The file can contain one or more parameters in *Parameter = Value* form, each parameter should be on its own line.
 Comments can be inserted after "#" sign.